-T.20 EXAMPLE OF DIGCOMP - 0\NET CORRESPONDENCE (The text in purple indicates where the correspondence was found between the two approaches)
+T.20 EXAMPLE OF DIGCOMP - ONET CORRESPONDENCE (The text in purple indicates where the correspondence was found between the two approaches) DIGCOMP 2.1 NFORMATION AND DATA LITERACY) ONET (KNOWLEDGE, ABILITIES, SKILLS, WORK CONTEXT AND ACTIVITIES) 1 1 Browsing searching and filtering data information Getting Information

-EU DI (1.
-INI GCOMP 2.1 FORMATION AND DATA LITERACY) ONET (KNOWLEDGE, ABILITIES, SKILLS, WORK CONTEXT AND ACTIVITIES) 1.1 Browsing, searching and filtering data, information and digital content To articulate information needs, to search for data, information and content in digital environments, to access them and to navigate between them.
+Browsing, searching and filtering data, information and digital content

+To articulate information needs, to search for data, information and content in digital environments, to access them and to navigate between them.
 To create and update personal search strategies.

+Getting Information

-Getting Information Observing, receiving, and otherwise obtaining information from all relevant sources.
-1.2 Evaluating data, information and digital content Analyzing Data or Information To analyse, compare and critically evaluate the credibility and reliability of sources of data, information and digital content.
+Observing, receiving, and otherwise obtaining information from all relevant sources

+1.2 Evaluating data, information and digital content

+To analyse, compare and critically evaluate the credibility and reliability of sources of data, information and digital content.
 To analyse, interpret and critically evaluate the data, information and digital content.

+Analyzing Data or Information

 Identifying the underlying principles, reasons, or facts of information by breaking down information or data into separate parts.

+Processing Information

-this process is the scheme of competence levels for each profession illustrated in T.21, which, in turn, were covered by the Compass training offer.
+Compiling, coding, categorizing, calculating, tabulating, auditing, or verifying info or data this process is the scheme of competence levels for each profession illustrated in T.21, which, in turn, were covered by the Compass training offer.